 What is the Difference Between White and Ivory Wedding Dresses?

-What exactly is the difference between white and ivory wedding gowns, you ask?
+What exactly is the difference between white and ivory wedding dresses, you ask?
 In terms of color, white is a bright hue with no mixes or shades of any other color.
 Because of this, a white gown will almost look a little blue in full light.
 Ivory, on the other hand, has a slight tint of cream, which gives it a warmer color.

-So Which Color Should I Choose?
+So, Which Wedding Dress Color Should You Choose?

-Choosing a wedding dress that complements your natural skin tone is the secret to looking your best on your wedding day.
-When deciding whether to go for a white or an ivory wedding dress, skin tone should be your number one consideration.
+Choosing a wedding dress that complements your unique features is the secret to looking your best on your wedding day.
+So, when deciding whether to wear a white or ivory wedding dress, skin tone should be your number one consideration.

 Diamond White Wedding Dresses

 Since true white can look harsh on the skin—not to mention in your bridal portraits—we use diamond white for our wedding gowns.
 Diamond white is softer under full light and more flattering on a wider range of skin tones.

 Diamond white works especially well with satin.
 If you’re wanting a sleek look, try on Raven by Maggie Sottero and Cindy by Rebecca Ingram.
 Raven is our vintage wedding gown ideal featuring a bodice trimmer with pearls, while Cindy gives us Rita Hayworth vibes and a red-carpet-ready neckline.

 Diamond white hues also look stunning on crepe wedding gowns.
 Perhaps you want to look simple yet sophisticated.
 If this is the case, opt for a touch of glitz with the embroidered lace bishop sleeves on Aberdeen by Maggie Sottero, or the intricately-beaded sleeves on Admina by Sottero and Midgley.
 Any way you style it, diamond white on crepe will give you that effortlessly chic look you’re going for.